SocialBrainInActionLab/.github/profile/README.md

-# docs
+# Social Brain in Action Lab

-Central documentation point for all projects in the lab.
+Github organization for the [Social Brain in Action Lab](https://www.soba-lab.com/).

 In this document, you will find links to all relevant code repositories used for different experiments.